shijiebei2009/CEEC-Corpus/README.md

 Chinese Environment Emergency Corpus (CEEC) is built by Data Semantic Laboratory in Shanghai University.
 This corpus is divided into 6 categories – marine pollution, air pollution, the social effect, water pollution, soil pollution and noise pollution.
 There are totally 100 texts in CEEC, which are derived from Internet and processed by several steps.

 CEEC utilizes XML as a formation, including 6 tags -Denoter, Time, Location, Participant, Mean and Object- which describe the elements of event (Event).
 Furthermore, these tags have their own properties.
-Compared with ACE Corpus and TimeBank Corpus, the scale of CEC is not so large, but CEEC has the all-sided annotation of event and event elements.
+Compared with ACE Corpus and TimeBank Corpus, the scale of CEEC is not so large, but CEEC has the all-sided annotation of event and event elements.

 If you want to know more about CEEC, you can refer to the related dissertations and papers, such as<br/> Research on Event-Oriented Knowledge Processing written by Jianfeng Fu<br/> a Study of Several Key Problems in Construction of Event Ontology written by Xujie Zhang.

-The corpus tagging work mainly completed done by Wang Xu, Ding Ning, etc, which format the annotated results, encoding conversion, error correction and other work done by Wang Xu.
+The corpus tagging work mainly completed done by Liu Wei, Wang Xu, Ding Ning, etc, which format the annotated results, encoding conversion, error correction and other work done by Wang Xu.

-Thank you, all of the postgraduates and PhDs in Data Semantic Laboratory in Shanghai University, for making a contribution to CEC.
+Thank you, all of the postgraduates and PhDs in Data Semantic Laboratory in Shanghai University, for making a contribution to CEEC.